 Every spring I look forward to attending The Wines of America event sponsored by WineAmerica and Winegrape Growers of America in conjunction with the Congressional Wine Caucus.
 It is at this event that tasters get to experiences wines from all over the country.
-Twenty-five wineries poured their best at the Capitol Visitor’s Center, and while I did not come close to tasting all 78 wines poured that evening, I did keep notes on wines that I thought were quite good.
+Thirty eight wineries from 25 states poured their best at the Capitol Visitor’s Center, and while I did not come close to tasting all the wines poured that evening, I did keep notes on wines that I thought were quite good.

 The Northeast Region includes wineries from Connecticut, Maryland, New Jersey, and Pennsylvania.
 The stunner here was the 2012 Gruner Veltliner from South Shore Wine Company located in the Lake Erie area of Pennsylvania.
 Nice stone fruit and spice notes were accompanied by a mineral element—it was quite good!
 From Maryland, my fave was the 2014 Boordy Vineyards Dry Rose with its strawberry elements that heralded the arrival of spring.